 - Automated Chatbots vs. Live Agents in Conversational Marketing

 - The Top Benefits of Conversational Marketing

 - How to Create a Conversational Marketing Strategy

-- FAQs about Conversational Marketing
+- Conversational Marketing Examples

 Conversational marketing is a customer engagement strategy where consumers and businesses connect via highly personalized, real-time interactions that closely mimic the fluidity and ease of natural conversation.

 These conversations can be proactive (initiated by the business) or reactive (initiated by the consumer).

 While the term Conversational Marketing refers to any type of two-way communication, including email and telephone, chat messaging is the most commonly used form.

 As such, most conversational marketing interactions begin with a pop-up instant chatbot message in the corner of a website page, mobile application, or third-party messaging platform.

 The goal of conversational marketing is to anticipate, understand, and respond to consumer needs throughout the customer journey, guiding the customer through the sales funnel.